cmake_find_packagegenerator. Go to Integrations/CMake if you want to learn how to integrate your project or recipes with CMake.

 |<PKG-NAME>_FRAMEWORK_DIRS||Framework directories to perform the find_library() of <PKG-NAME>_FRAMEWORKS|

-This file uses <PKG-NAME>_BUILD_MODULES values to include the files using the include(…) CMake directive.
+This file uses <PKG-NAME>_BUILD_MODULES values to include the files using the include(…) CMake directive after the targets are created.
 This makes functions or utilities exported by the package available for consumers just by setting find_package(<PKG-NAME>) in the CMakeLists.txt.

 Moreover, this also adjusts CMAKE_MODULE_PATH and CMAKE_PREFIX_PATH to the values declared by the package in